Community Voices

 • I spoke with a Community Connector, are they the same as a Community Champion?

 The Community Voices Programme brings together a wide range of organisations across Norfolk and Waveney, all of whom are having conversations with their communities.
-Norwich City Council are hosting Community Connectors who will be gathering conversation topics and experiences – much like a Community Champion does - as part of this overall project but will be doing it in a slightly different way.
+Norwich City Council and North Norfolk District Council host Community Connectors, Great Yarmouth Borough Council have Community Marshals who might be involved in having Community Voices conversations.

 • How can you provide suggestions/feedback about this project?